yoander/pbt/README.md

+## The development of this project continue at: https://notabug.org/sedlav/butterfly-builder

 ## Introduction

 **pbt** is a tool written in BASH that allows to compile PHP from the source code, pbt is the evolution of the php-build.sh script allowing greater flexibility and customization in the PHP compilation / installation process.